Gaftherman/My-Custom-Dynamic-Difficulty/README.md

 }
 ```

-And there is, you installed the my Dynamic Difficulty. 🎉🎉🎉🎉🎉🎉
+And there is, you installed my Custom Dynamic Difficulty. 🎉🎉🎉🎉🎉🎉

 ## What is new/changed in this script?